umar-07/Recommender-System/README.md

 # Recommender-System
-Using Machine Learning Algorithms to create and optimize a Recommender System under P.C.
-Sir, NIT Durgapur.
+Using Machine Learning Algorithms to create and optimize a Recommender System under Prasenjit Choudhury(Assistant Professor), NIT Durgapur.